Persian Cat Breeders

 Persian cat breeders who are hobby breeders (or catteries) are those individuals who have devoted their time, financial resources, their homes, and have sacrificed time spent with their family and children for their love and devotion of the Persian cat through showing their cats, educating the public, researching pedigrees, and much more.
 The hours spent bathing, grooming, traveling, packing their and their cats' belongings and grooming supplies, in order to attend cat shows whether locally or on a national scale are incalculable and not recouped through the breeding of their cats.

-Hobby breeders are usually people who are active (or members) in a cat registry (such as the Cat Fanciers Association), may be members of a local cat club, and may show their Persian cats.
+Hobby breeders are usually people who are active (or members) in a cat registry (such as the Cat Fanciers Association), an active or retired member of a local cat club, and may show their Persian cats.
 A hobby breeder is one who takes the time to educate themselves and to share their knowledge with others about Persian cats.
 A hobby breeder tests/screens their cats for known health problems in Persians (i.e., polycystic kidney disease - PKD1 and HCM).

 A hobby breeder may or may not be licensed by the USDA depending on how many litters or transfers of individual kittens are done in a single year.